Begin with a table t1 created as shown here:

 ADD PRIMARY KEY (c);

-We indexed c
+We indexed c (as a PRIMARY

-) because AUTO_INCREMENT
+KEY) because AUTO_INCREMENT columns

-must be indexed, and we declare c
+must be indexed, and we declare c as

-because primary key columns cannot
+NOT NULL because primary key columns cannot

-be NULL
+be NULL.

-tables, it is also possible
+For NDB tables, it is also possible

 to change the storage type used for a table or column.
 For

-example, consider an NDB
+example, consider an NDB table

 created as shown here: